qutip/qutip/doc/guide/guide-tensor.rst

 Two coupled qubits
 ------------------

 First, let's consider a system of two coupled qubits.
-Assume that both qubit has equal energy splitting, and that the qubits are coupled through a :math:`\sigma_x\otimes\sigma_x` interaction with strength g = 0.05 (in units where the bare qubit energy splitting is unity).
+Assume that both the qubits have equal energy splitting, and that the qubits are coupled through a :math:`\sigma_x\otimes\sigma_x` interaction with strength g = 0.05 (in units where the bare qubit energy splitting is unity).
 The Hamiltonian describing this system is:

 .. testcode:: [tensor]